CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

     "need_worn": true;                        // Whether the item must be worn to be transformed; false by default.
     "need_wielding": true;                    // Whether the item must be wielded to be transformed; false by default.
     "target_charges" : 3, // Number of charges the transformed item has.
     "rand_target_charges": [10, 15, 25], // Randomize the charges the transformed item has.
-This example has a 50% chance of rng(10, 15) charges and a 50% chance of rng(15, 25) (The endpoints are included)
+This example has a 50% chance of rng(10, 15) charges and a 50% chance of rng(15, 25).
+(The endpoints are included.)
     "container" : "jar",  // Container holding the target item.
     "moves" : 500         // Moves required to transform the item in excess of a normal action.
 },